isabelrdz00/isabelrdz00/README.md

 ### 💫Hi, I'm Isabel!
-✏️I’m a detail-oriented Administrative and Executive Support professional with a background in systems analysis and biosciences.
-I bring experience in coordinating stakeholders, managing documentation, and streamlining processes using tools like Confluence and Salesforce to support team efficiency and organizational success.
+✏️I am a Business Analyst, Science Research & Communicator, and Administrative Support professional.
+My background includes coordinating stakeholders, managing documentation, and streamlining processes using tools like Salesforce and Confluence to improve efficiency and alignment.
+I also have experience in brand partnerships, scripting, recording, editing, and designing content in Canva, including authoring my own eBook.
+Skilled at translating complex technical information into simple, clear communication accessible to all audiences.

-✨ Experience using tools such as Excel, Power BI, Salesforce, Tableau, SQL, Java, and Python.
+✨ Experienced with tools such as Excel, Power BI, Salesforce, Tableau, SQL, Java, Canva, Confluence and Python.

-💞 I'm a self-starter with a strong commitment to continuous learning, as demonstrated by my portfolio of self-taught projects.
-I'm ready to contribute to innovative solutions in fast-paced, standards-driven environments, with a strong willingness to learn and grow.
+🧪 I produce educational, science-based content on health, beauty, and women’s wellness for TikTok and Instagram (250K+ followers).

-🌷 I've led initiatives to identify legacy inefficiencies, modernize workflows, and build business cases for strategic improvements.
-I’m particularly effective at bridging technical and non-technical teams, ensuring clear communication, alignment, and actionable outcomes.
+💞 Self-starter with a strong commitment to continuous learning, demonstrated by a portfolio of self-taught projects.
+Ready to contribute to innovative solutions in fast-paced, standards-driven environments, with a strong willingness to learn and grow.

-💭 Known for my eye for detail, collaboration, and problem-solving, I thrive in fast-paced settings where adaptability and innovation are key.
-I have experience working with cross-functional teams to define business needs, streamline processes, and implement scalable solutions that drive growth.
-I'm also recognized for strong communication skills and translating complex ideas into clear business insights.
+🌷 Led initiatives to identify inefficiencies, modernize workflows, and build business cases for strategic improvements.
+Effective at bridging technical and non-technical teams, ensuring clear communication, alignment, and collaboration.

-🧪 While my expertise is rooted in healthcare, I’m eager to apply my skills across industries—delivering impactful, data-driven solutions that align with organizational goals.
+💭 Known for attention to detail, problem-solving, and teamwork.
+Experienced in working with cross-functional teams to define business needs, streamline processes, and implement scalable solutions that drive growth.
+Recognized for strong communication skills and the ability to simplify complex ideas into clear business insights.

-💌 Bilingual: Spanish (native) and English (fluent); currently improving my French language skills.
+💌 Bilingual: Spanish (native) and English (fluent); currently improving French.

 <h2>💻 Data Analysis, Business Cases & Project Management:</h2>